openconfig/ygnmi/README.md

 The ygnmi generator can be installed by running: `go install github.com/openconfig/ygnmi/app/ygnmi@latest`.

-For the most up-to-date documentation of the generator commands and flags: use the built-in `help` command.
+For the most up-to-date documentation of the generator commands and flags: use the built-in `help` command. ygnmi can be configured using (in order of precedence): flags, environment variables, or a config file.
 An example generation script is located at internal/exampleoc/gen.sh.

 Not all ygot generator flags are supported by ygnmi.
 Notably ygnmi makes two important assumptions about the generated code: